dakhama-mehdi/sjdomain/README.md

 # How tu use :

-This work on twi phases :
+This work on two

+phases :

 * First phase : create a computer account in Active Directory from list or name and chose option Exemple :